HeronErin/rug-clone/README.md

    [`u64`][rust u64] and [`usize`][rust usize].
 3. Comparisons between Rug types and all the primitives listed in 1 and 2 above are supported.
-4. For [`Rational`][rug rat] numbers, operations are also supported for tuples containing two primitives: the first is the numerator and the second is the denominator which cannot be zero.
-The two primitives do not need to have the same type.
+4. For [`Rational`][rug rat] numbers, conversions and comparisons are also supported for tuples containing two integer primitives: the first is the numerator and the second is the denominator which must not be zero.
+The two primitives do not need to be of the same type.
-5. For [`Complex`][rug com] numbers, operations are also supported for tuples containing two primitives: the first is the real part and the second is the imaginary part.
-The two primitives do not need to have the same type.
+5. For [`Complex`][rug com] numbers, conversions are also supported for tuples containing two primitives: the first is the real part and the second is the imaginary part.
+The two primitives do not need to be of the same type.

 ## Operators